chain/txvm/protocol/txvm/examples/account.md

 execute (and also how to interpret any other values on the argument stack).
 After the selected clause executes, it will `output` itself again to await the next transaction.
-Note that the contract stack is always `[pubkey value]` at the beginning and the end of each clause.
+Note that the contract stack is always `[pubkey balance]` at the beginning and the end of each clause.

 ```
 get                      # consume the selector